rlwiki/rlwiki.github.io/docs/4-buying/2-sellers.md

 ---

 <p class="note mb-6">
   The sellers list is a snapshot from June 2022, shortly before the list was removed entirely.
 It won't be kept up to date, but exists merely for posterity.
-Alternatively <a href="https://www.reddit.com/r/stanleymarket"><code>r/stanleymarket</code></a> has a more active sellers list and seller reviews.
+Alternatively try the <a href="https://docs.google.com/spreadsheets/d/1NuQ1SSC5RRwrCsJKlAKkjRPcz86NVKAx3c9SbGJMcdU/edit#gid=814186310">Seller Albums List</a> or <a href="https://www.reddit.com/r/stanleymarket"><code>r/stanleymarket</code></a> for a more active sellers list and seller reviews.
 </p>

 For the best rep buying experience, please read the [**Buyer Etiquette and Expectations**](./buyers) page first.